our she wear brand ambassadors

 Our brand ambassador programme is about spreading that message and to inspire, motivate & empower others to pursue their passion and follow their dreams.

-she wear founder/MD
+she wear founder/md

-we are very proud to announce our 2019 she wear brand ambassadors
+our 2019 she wear brand ambassadors

 These women are living proof you truly can be whatever it is you want to be!!
 They all have amazing stories & journeys and not only do they have fabulous careers, they are actively pursuing their passion & following their dreams .. and inspiring others to do the same.

-Diversity, inclusivity & leadership expert,
+diversity, inclusivity & leadership expert,

-founder of “the BCW ” & author
+founder of “the bcw ” & author

 Teagan is the founder of The Blue Collared Woman (The BCW) which supports individuals, associations and organisations to develop and deliver initiatives to achieve greater diversity and inclusion within the engineering, resource and construction industries.
 Teagan has significant large scale Civil Construction, Iron Ore, Coal and engineering industry experience in the areas of Human Resource, Learning and Development and Human Behaviour Coaching and Psychology.
 She holds a Masters of Human Resource Management and a Bachelor of Science (Psychology) from The University of Melbourne.
 Teagan is a leader in diversity, inclusion and leadership and is regularly asked to comment on industry developments.
 She is a founding Management Committee Member of the Diversity Practitioners Association and a Ministerial Committee Member of the School for Student Leadership in Victoria.
 In 2016, Teagan released her first book, Rules of the Game: Women in the Masculine Industries, which presents an honest account of the realities faced by women in these industries and succinctly delivers recommendations on how to overcome the challenges and make the most of the advantages.